Skip to content

 Scope: Who Is Actually Affected?

+Getting the affected population right is where most impact assessments fail.
+It’s also the thing that’s hardest to do from inside the project team.
 The project team knows the users — the people who will interact with the system directly.
-They know the customers — the business units or external clients who commissioned the work.
 What they often don’t know, because those people are invisible in the project plan, are the individuals whose lives are shaped by the system’s outputs without ever touching the interface.

 A few questions that force the right scope: